simeononsecurity/simeononsecurity.ch/content/articles/should-i-learn-programming-for-cybersecurity-or-information-technology/index.en.md

 ## Why Learn Programming for IT and Cyber Security?

 **Learning programming can greatly accelerate your career** by multiplying the amount of work you can get done in a given time through automations.
 Automating tasks can save you time and reduce the risk of human error, which is especially important in the field of IT and Cyber Security.
-Additionally, **coding and scripting skills are becoming increasingly sought after by employers**, and can give you a competitive edge in the job market.
+Also, **coding and scripting skills are becoming increasingly sought after by employers**, and can give you a competitive edge in the job market.

 While it is **not required to learn any sort of coding or scripting** to be in IT or Cyber Security, the benefits far outweigh the effort to learn them.
 Once you get past the initial challenges, you'll find that it's almost always **easier to do things through the command line and through scripting than it is any other way**.
 This is because you can **automate repetitive tasks and manage systems more efficiently**, freeing up time to focus on more complex and important tasks.